 This meta-analysis was pre-registered with the Open Science Foundation (OSF; study details available at: https://osf.io/bwjyt/).
 We conducted a systematic search of the literature for empirical studies of animals that quantify personality traits, which were categorised into five types: ‘boldness’, ‘aggression’, ‘activity’, ‘sociality’ and ‘exploration’ (Sih et al., 2004; Réale et al., 2007).
 We ran primary and secondary keyword searches using the search strings shown in Table S1 in the Supporting Information.
 In the primary searches we looked for behavioural measures commonly used by those studying animal personality to quantify each of the five personality types, such as ‘hiding time’ as an index of boldness or ‘distance moved’ as an index of exploration (Sih et al., 2004; Réale et al., 2007).
 Our secondary searches were designed to locate studies of ‘personality-like’ behaviours that were alternate measures of activity, aggression, boldness, exploration or sociality.
 We then conducted additional forward citation searches to include all articles that had cited any of five influential reviews of animal personality (Dall, Houston, & McNamara, 2004; Sih et al., 2004; Réale et al., 2007; Dingemanse & Wolf, 2010; Schuett, Tregenza, & Dall, 2010).
 In all cases we searched for studies that collected data on both males and females so that the sexes could be compared for data collected by the same researchers from the same population using equivalent methods.
 In total, we collected 9,698 records from the ISI Web of Science and SCOPUS databases on 11 December 2018.
 The PRISMA diagram summarising our search protocol and the number of articles located using each search method is shown in Figure 1.

 After removing duplicates, 3,739 articles were available for title and abstract screening by LMH.
 Of these, 942 were excluded at the title/abstract screening stage because they were: a) duplicates (n = 130), b) non-animal studies (n = 256), c) reviews or non-empirical studies (n = 516), d) not in English (n = 8), or e) inaccessible (n = 32).
 We then carried out a full-text screening of the remaining 2,797 articles.
 We included articles in the final dataset only if they provided raw means, variances (i.e. standard error or standard deviation) and sample sizes for behavioural measures of personality for both sexes.
 Raw summary statistics are required to calculate variance-based effect sizes, which also provide greater opportunities to control for sources of non-independence (Nakagawa et al., 2015; Noble et al., 2017).
-Consequently, studies that only report principle components or factor loadings were excluded (e.g. Tarka et al., 2018).
+Consequently, studies that only report principle components or factor loadings were excluded (following the methods of Tarka et al., 2018).
 We excluded articles during full-text screening using the following criteria: 1) it was not a personality study (i.e. reported a behaviour that could not be assigned to any of the ‘Big Five’ categories, e.g. ‘social node position’), 2) the study was on domesticated or agricultural animals, 3) the study did not report separate data for males and females (i.e. the study was on hermaphrodites, clones or gynandromorphs; or data from both sexes were combined; or only one sex was measured; or data was only reported for one sex), or 4) data were unsuitable/missing (i.e. raw data was missing, missing sample sizes, sampling error type was not reported, or mean of one sex was zero leading to effect size calculation issues) (Figure 1 and Supporting Information).